TinusTinus/game-engine/tinustris-assembly/files/readme.txt

 How to run
 ----------

-Start the game by running tinustris.bat (Windows) or tinustris.sh (Linux / Mac), located in the bin directory.
+Start the game by running tinustris.bat (Windows) or tinustris.sh (Linux / Mac).

 Alternately, start it by running the following command: